123qsg/Hybrid-Neural-Network-to-Predict-Crushing-Response/README.md

   An Excel file (`.xlsx`) without a header row.
   The first 24 columns are structural input features.
   Columns 25 onward contain the 200-point force-displacement curve.

-- **Prediction input**: `All-simple.csv`
-  A CSV file where the first 24 columns are the same 24 structural features.
-  The file may contain many rows for batch prediction.

 ---

 ## Requirements